-Here is a complete breakdown of what a chicken breast and thigh contain in terms of nutrition value.
+Here is a complete breakdown of what a chicken breast and thigh contain regarding nutritional value.

 A 4-ounce or 113g chicken breast provides at least 130 calories, a gram of saturated fats, and three grams of fats.
 113g of thighs, on the other hand, have 170 calories, 3 grams of saturated fats, and 49mg of cholesterol.

-Though calculating the actual nutrition value of every thigh and breast is complicated since we usually cook them with a bunch of seasonings and toppings, we can always gauge.
+Though calculating the actual nutrition value of every thigh and breast is complicated since we usually cook them with many seasonings and toppings, we can always gauge.

 From our above scientifically proven results, breasts are healthier compared to thighs.